Overview

 What will I learn about?

-• The importance of motor skills and movement in development
+• The role of motor skills and movement in development

 • Observation as a tool for supporting development

-• The course will focus on considering each child as an individual but learning differences that will be addressed on the course include:Neurodevelopmental disorders
+The course will focus on considering children and the behaviours they present but the following diagnosed learning differences will be studied on the course:

 ADHD